Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast transportation is provided to the nearby railway station of Arma di Taggia, arriving around 9:00 a.m.
-Your tour ends here; frequent train connections can take you to Genova, Milan, or back to Turin’s Porta Nuova station.
-Please check the Trenitalia train timetable in advance as the train schedule changes mid-June.
-You are responsible for your own train travel and transportation to the airport for your flight home.
+After breakfast, transportation will be provided to the nearby railway station in Arma di Taggia, arriving around 9:00 a.m.
+Your tour concludes here.
+From the station, frequent train connections are available to Genoa, Milan, or back to Turin’s Porta Nuova station.
+Please check the Trenitalia timetable in advance, as schedules are subject to change in mid-June.
+You are responsible for arranging your own train travel and transportation to the airport for your flight home.

-If you would like to travel to Nice*, France, let your trip leaders know in advance and you are welcome to board our coach at 8:30 a.m., arriving at our Nice hotel around 10:00 a.m., and there make your connections on your own.
+If you would like to travel to Nice*, France, please inform your trip leaders in advance.
+You are welcome to join our coach at 8:30 a.m., arriving at our Nice hotel around 10:00 a.m., where you can continue your onward journey independently.

-*NOTE: if you are booked on the May 20, 2024, departure, transportation is provided to Arma di Taggia railway station only, as the option to travel to Nice is not available.
+*For guests on the May 19, 2025, departure, transportation is provided to the Arma di Taggia railway station only; the option to travel to Nice is not available on this date.

 Included Meals: Breakfast